bradhaas/TheCompendium/content/NPCs/Istrid Horn.md

 tags: [Doom-Raiders]
 ---
 ## Summary
+- Master of Trade and Coin of the [Zhentarim](../Factions/Zhentarim.md)
+	- Operates an illegal lending operation out of a heavily guarded warehouse in the Dock Ward
-- Dwarven Shield Cleric that has been the most warm to the party of the [Doom Raiders](../Factions/Doom%20Raiders.md) (other than [Ziraj the Hunter](Ziraj%20the%20Hunter.md) of course)
+- Founding member of the [Doom Raiders](../Factions/Doom%20Raiders.md)
+- Open to working with the party
+-